Eetion/Eirene.jl/README.md

 julia> using Eirene
 ```

 It's fairly common to get error messages when you do this.
 Generally they will want you to install additional (supporting) packages.
 Read these messages, and follow the instructions.
-When in doubt, always double check that you are running the latest version of Eirene, and use
+When in doubt, *FIRST* check that you are running the latest version of Eirene, and use

 ```
 julia> Pkg.update()
 ```

-to ensure that you are using the latest versions of the supporting packages.
+to ensure that you are using the latest versions of the supporting packages.  *SECOND*, close the Julia shell.
+Some updates only take effect in new windows.

 Now let's plot the 1d persistence diagram for 50 points sampled from the uniform distribution on R<sup>20</sup>.
 The first line below generates 20x50 iid matrix and stores it in a variable `x`.
 The second asks Eirene to analyze `x` and store the results in a variable `C`.
 The third plots the diagram.
 Most of what you can do with Eirene is done with minor modifications to these commands.